-Thinking of selling your home in 2018?
+Thinking of selling your home in new year?
 Here are five resolutions you can make your own to make the selling process go more smoothly!

 #1) PLEDGE TO AVOID DRASTIC CHANGES IN DESIGN.